Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 [**Introduction to Google Analytics for Firebase**](https://www.youtube.com/watch?v=q4Y4PgwlW-Q)

 Another great addition is the possibility to add **Google Analytics** to your web and native applications.
-It's a great addition because it'll let you create custom audiences based on your users' usage (and we'll see why this it's important next).
+It's a great addition because it'll let you create custom audiences based on your users' usage (and we'll see why this is important next).

 ## Remote Config